Learning Clique Forests: Background literature, notations and definitions

-In this case, where $C = A \cap B$, (as depicted in Figure \ref{fig:decomposable:graph}) the joint probability distribution can be shown \citep[Prop.
+In this case, where $C = A \cap B$, (as depicted in Figure \ref{fig:decomposable:graph} in the Appendix) the joint probability distribution can be shown \citep[Prop.
 3.17]{lauritzen1996} to follow a generalisation of Bayes' rule\footnote{Provided that the probability measure is positive in the product space.}:

-Equation \ref{eq:bayes:like} and Figure \ref{fig:decomposable:graph} are equivalent to a tree decomposition of the set $V$ where the tree has two vertices $A \cup C$ and $B \cup C$ joined by the edge $C = A \cap B$.
+Equation \ref{eq:bayes:like} and Figure \ref{fig:decomposable:graph} are equivalent to a tree decomposition of the set $V$ where the tree has two vertices $A$ and $B$ joined by the edge $C = A \cap B$.

 In case $A$ and $B$ are in turn decomposable (or fully connected cliques) it can be shown \cite[Chap.
 3]{lauritzen1996} that the joint probability distribution can be further recursively factored into finer decomposable components until we get to the clique set ($\CG$) and separator set ($\SG$) of $G$: